Epigenetic regulation of neurogenesis: Mechanisms

-Mechanism of miRNAs: Conditional knockout of Dicer (an enzyme essential for miRNA synthesis) in the mouse neocortex reduces cortical size, increases neuronal apoptosis, and disrupts cortical layering.
+Conditional knockout of Dicer (an enzyme essential for miRNA synthesis) in the mouse neocortex reduces cortical size, increases neuronal apoptosis, and disrupts cortical layering.
 Neuroepithelial and progenitor cells remain unaffected until embryonic day 14 (E14), after which they undergo apoptosis.
-A 2013 study confirmed that this stage-specific requirement for miRNAs ensures proper cortical development, though the exact miRNAs involved remain unclear.
+A 2013 study confirmed that this stage-specific requirement for miRNAs ensures proper cortical development, although the miRNAs involved are unclear.

-Key miRNAs in Neurogenesis
+Key miRNAs in neurogenesis

-Key miRNAs play essential roles in neurogenesis by finely tuning gene expression to control neuronal differentiation and migration.
-For example, miR-124, the most abundant CNS miRNA, promotes the transition of subventricular zone progenitors into neuroblasts by suppressing Sox9.
-A study in 2009 demonstrated that miR-124 directly silences Sox9 via a conserved binding site in its 3'UTR, thereby enabling progression along the neuronal lineage.
-Another example is miR-9, which is critical for regulating both neuronal differentiation and self-renewal.
-A study from 2016 found that ectopic expression of miR-9 in the mouse cortex prematurely activates NeuroD1(a pro-neuronal gene) and disrupts neuronal migration by targeting Foxg1.
+MiRNAs play essential roles in neurogenesis by finely tuning gene expression to control neuron differentiation and migration.
+MiR-124, the most abundant CNS miRNA, promotes the transition of subventricular zone progenitors into neuroblasts by suppressing SOX9.
+A 2009 study indicated that miR-124 silences SOX9 via a conserved binding site in its 3'UTR, enabling progression along the neuronal lineage.
+Another example is miR-9, which regulates neuronal differentiation and self-renewal.
+A 2016 study found that ectopic expression of miR-9 in the mouse cortex prematurely activates NEUROD1 (a pro-neuronal gene) and disrupts neuronal migration by targeting FOXG1.

-Beyond "Fine-Tuning"
+Beyond fine-tuning

-Contrary to the idea that miRNAs merely fine-tune gene expression, miR-9 and miR-124 have the remarkable ability to reprogram human fibroblasts into neurons without the need for transcription factors like NeuroD1.
-A study in 2018 demonstrated that these miRNAs alone can remodel chromatin accessibility at key neuronal loci, such as MAP2 and SYN1, thereby enabling the conversion of fibroblasts into neurons; although this method is somewhat less efficient compared to approaches based on transcription factors.
+Contrary to the idea that miRNAs fine-tune gene expression, miR-9 and miR-124 can reprogram human fibroblasts into neurons without the need for transcription factors like NeuroD1.
+A 2018 study demonstrated that these miRNAs can remodel chromatin accessibility at key neuronal loci such as MAP2 and SYN1, enabling the conversion of fibroblasts to neurons (although this method is less efficient than approaches based on transcription factors).

-Importantly, these epigenetic mechanisms are not confined to embryonic development.
-In the adult brain, dynamic DNA methylation, histone modifications, and miRNAs continue to orchestrate neurogenesis in specialized niches like the hippocampal dentate gyrus and subventricular zone.
-For example, DNMT3a-dependent methylation, along with the activity of miR-124, plays a crucial role in maintaining the balance between neuronal stem cell quiescence and activation.
-This ongoing regulation is essential for lifelong neural plasticity and cognitive function.
+These epigenetic mechanisms are not confined to embryonic development.
+In the adult brain, dynamic DNA methylation, histone modifications, and miRNAs continue to orchestrate neurogenesis in niches such as the hippocampal dentate gyrus and subventricular zone.
+DNMT3a-dependent methylation and of miR-124 activity play a crucial role in maintaining the balance between neuronal stem-cell quiescence and activation.
+This regulation is essential for lifelong neural plasticity and cognitive function.